Mohamed-Elsafty23/Modelling-fire-frequency-in-Kenya/README.md

 ## 📝 Citation

-This code is based on:
+This code is based on the work of Orero and colleagues:
-Komondi. (n.d.).
+- Komondi. (n.d.).
 Komondi/Modelling-Fire-frequency-in-Kenya.
 GitHub. https://github.com/Komondi/Modelling-fire-frequency-in-Kenya.
+- Orero, L., Omondi, E. O., & Omolo, B. O. (2024).
+A Bayesian model for predicting monthly fire frequency in Kenya.
+PLoS ONE, 19(1), e0291800. https://doi.org/10.1371/journal.pone.0291800

-If you use this code or methodology in your research, please cite the associated publication: "A Bayesian Model for Predicting Fire Frequency in Kenya."
+If you use their code or methodology in your research, please cite the associated publication.

 ---